Looking for sweet 16 ideas? Start here with these ideas for themes and see what inspires you most.

 - Decade: Choose a decade to celebrate, such as the ‘20s, ‘50s, ‘60s, ‘70s or ‘80s.
 Ask the guests to dress accordingly, and then serve food that fits the era (hamburgers and milkshakes for the ‘50s party theme, for example).

-Once you have chosen a theme, you can focus your attention on the details.
-You may just find that having a concept on which to focus helps the rest of the details (such as color scheme, menu, decor, favors) fall into place, resulting in the perfect theme party.
+Once you have chosen a theme, you can focus your attention on the details, including gifts.
+You may find that having a concept on which to focus helps the rest of the details (such as color scheme, menu, decor, favors) fall into place, resulting in the perfect theme party.